 Follow our journey as we enhance our ability to provide the highest quality care and the best possible experience for patients and their families through our:

 Our 214,000 square foot six-story South Pavilion is an extension of our main hospital at 3400 Wake Forest Road.
-When construction is complete in late 2021, the South Pavilion will include 92 private rooms complete with separate TVs and sitting areas for families.
+When construction is complete in summer 2021, the South Pavilion will include 92 private rooms complete with separate TVs and sitting areas for families.
 Additionally, there will be family and patient waiting rooms on each floor overlooking Wake Forest Road.

 We will greatly expand our main lobby area and eatery.
 Our new café will seat approximately 200 guests and include an outdoor terrace with dining areas and a walking path that will connect to our Surgical Services reception area.

 The South Pavilion will also include nine large, state-of-the-art operating rooms as well as expanded suites for patients as they prepare and recover from surgery.